RumeelHussainbnb/CoreDAODocs/docs/Learn/products/htlc-atomic-swap/overview.md

 1. **Cryptographic Hash Functions:** At the heart of an HTLC atomic swap is the use of a cryptographic hash function.
 This function allows a party to generate a secret hash that can lock and unlock a transaction.
 The hash and its corresponding preimage (the original data used to create the hash) are central to ensuring that transactions can only be completed if all conditions are met.
 2. **TimeLocks:** TimeLocks are another critical component.
 They ensure that the funds in a transaction can only be accessed within a specified time frame.
 If the transaction conditions are not met within this period, the funds are automatically returned to the original owner.
 This feature protects the participants by ensuring that their funds aren't permanently locked if the swap doesn't complete.

-## HTLC Atomic Swaps in Core DAO
+## HTLC Atomic Swaps in Core Chain
-In the context of Core DAO, Hashed TimeLock Contracts (HTLC) atomic swaps are a sophisticated method for conducting trustless, peer-to-peer exchanges between different blockchain systems, including Bitcoin and other EVM-compatible chains.
+In the context of Core Chain, Hashed TimeLock Contracts (HTLC) atomic swaps are a sophisticated method for conducting trustless, peer-to-peer exchanges between different blockchain systems, including Bitcoin and other EVM-compatible chains.
 This technology utilizes cryptographic hash functions combined with time-bound contracts to ensure secure and simultaneous swaps of cryptocurrency across blockchain networks without needing a trusted intermediary.

-## Importance in the Core DAO Ecosystem
+## Importance in the Core Chain Ecosystem
-HTLC atomic swaps are vital for enhancing the interoperability and flexibility of the Core DAO ecosystem.
-They enable users to seamlessly exchange assets like Bitcoin with coreBTC or other tokens within the Core Chain, thereby connecting Core DAO more closely with the broader blockchain environment.
+HTLC atomic swaps are vital for enhancing the interoperability and flexibility of the Core Chain ecosystem.
+They enable users to seamlessly exchange assets like Bitcoin with coreBTC or other tokens within the Core Chain, thereby connecting Core Chain more closely with the broader blockchain environment.
 This capability is essential for fostering a robust Bitcoin DeFi (BTCFi) ecosystem, where Bitcoin can be effectively utilized in various decentralized applications.

 ## Advantages of HTLC Atomic Swaps
 - **Trustlessness:** HTLC atomic swaps do not require trust in a counterparty or intermediary, as the contracts are self-executing and only release funds when all conditions are met.